-Accounting area Summary of policy Comments Assessmen Revenue recognition Revenue (income) from the sale of goods and provision of services is The Council's accounting policy is appropriate under IAS 18 Revenue and CIPFA's Code of Practice on Local Government Accounting in the UK 2016/17. recognised when the Council transfers the goods or completes delivery of a service.
+Accounting area Summary of policy Comments Assessment Revenue recognition Revenue (income) from the sale of goods and provision of services is The Council's accounting policy is appropriate under IAS 18 Revenue and CIPFA's Code of Practice on Local Government Accounting in the UK 2016/17. recognised when the Council transfers the goods or completes delivery of a service.
 There is limited judgement involved in recognising income in the financial statements.
 Debtors are supported by invoices and income accruals are only created where income is certain to be collected or where adequate provision will be made for non-recovery.
-Green Whether paid on account, by instalments or in arrears, government Our testing of government grants and contributions has not identified any instances of improper revenue recognition. grants and third party contributions and donations are recognised as due to the Council when there is reasonable assurance that: (i) The Council will comply with the conditions attached to the payments; and (ii) The grants or contributions will be received. • However, our testing of the HRA contribution to expenditure figure identified that the Council had changed their revenue recognition policy for capital works partially completed in the year but this was not included as a change in policy in the draft accounts.
+Green Whether paid on account, by instalments or in arrears, government Our testing of government grants and contributions has not identified any instances of improper revenue recognition. grants and third party contributions and donations are recognised as due to the Council when there is reasonable assurance that: (i) The Council will comply with the conditions attached to the payments; and (ii) The grants or contributions will be received. • However, our testing of the HRA contribution to expenditure figure identified that the Council had changed its revenue recognition policy for capital works partially completed in the year but this was not included as a change in policy in the draft accounts.
 We have reviewed the change in policy and are satisfied that this is a reasonable judgment for recognising income in the financial year.
-This has resulted in approximately £13.1m increase in revenue to the HRA this year.
-The Council is currently reviewing the impact on the 2015/16 income for the change in accounting policy and we will verbally update the committee at the meeting whether there is any impact on the prior year income figures.
-Currently this is not a material change in accounting policy so a prior year restatement is not required.
-Judgements and estimates Critical judgements include: • going concern review Critical judgements and estimation uncertainty are disclosed in notes 2 and 3 respectively of the financial statements recognition of school assets whether group accounts should be prepared tri-borough working arrangements We have requested that management enhances the disclosure within note 3 to set out the judgements made in relation to group accounts considerations as the assets and liabilities of some companies has increased in the year.
-Green Key estimates include: PPE - useful lives and valuation pensions liability business rates provision Assassment fair value estimations
+This has resulted in approximately £10.1m increase in revenue to the HRA this year.
+The Council has enhanced the accounting policy disclosure to transparently report the change in the year.
+The Council reviewed the potential impact on the 2015/16 income for the change in accounting policy and confirmed that this would not have had a material impact on the prior year accounts so no restatement of the CIES HRA income is required.
+Judgements and estimates Critical judgements include: going concern review Critical judgements and estimation uncertainty are disclosed in notes 2 and 3 respectively of the financial statements recognition of school assetswhether group accounts should be prepared We have requested that management enhances the disclosure within note 3 to set out the judgements made in relation to group accounts considerations as the assets and liabilities of some companies has increased in the year.
+Green tri-borough working arrangements Key estimates include: PPE - useful lives and valuation pensions liability business rates provision fair value estimations